sschoener/sschoener.github.io/_posts/2019-04-26-unity-job-zoo.md

         public void Execute() {}
     }
     ```
  * `[Unity.Collections.NativeDisableParallelForRestriction]` ([documentation](https://docs.unity3d.com/ScriptReference/Unity.Collections.NativeDisableParallelForRestrictionAttribute.html)).
-You can apply this to a native array to disable some safety cehcks for `IJobParallelFor` and `IJobParallelForBatch`.
-These will ensure that for *any* array your job is using, you are only writing to the current index (or an index within the batch range for the batched version).
-You can still read from them.
+You can apply this to a native array to disable some safety checks for `IJobParallelFor` and `IJobParallelForBatch`.
+These checks ensure that for *any* array your job is using, you are only writing to the current index (or an index within the batch range for the batched version).
+You can still read from them, even without using the attribute.
     ```csharp
     struct MyJob : IJobParallelFor {
         [NativeDisableParallelForRestriction]